 Books on Depression

-Michael Yapko is a world renowned psychologist and a leading expert on depression, as well as an excellent trainer that I have seen several times in person.
+Michael Yapko is a world renowned psychologist and a leading expert on depression.
 This book is simple, straight-forward and in my opinion, has everything you need to know to deal with depression.

 One more book by Michael Yapko because it’s that good and there is enough different material from my previous suggestion.